mat-kubiak/Manual-ML/README.md

 ## Dependencies

-The engine itself does not rely on anything else than standard python packages and Numpy.
+The framework itself does not rely on anything else than Numpy, Tqdm and standard python packages.

-Additional dependencies are required for demos:
+Additional dependencies are required for launching demos:
 * Pillow
 * Matplotlib